func4plus1/lmiad/README.md

-*[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/index.html)* is the primary textbook through which scores of new researchers have first dipped their toes into "AI" waters.
+*[Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/index.html)* is the primary textbook through which many researchers have first entered the "AI" waters.
-When it is asked: "What is Artifical Intelligence?", it is possible that the answer is in the pages of the four editions of this seminal work.
+When it is asked: "What is Artifical Intelligence?", it is possible we all subconsciously give the answer embeded within the opening pages of the four editions of this ubuiquitous work.
 As the website for the book states: "The leading textbook in Artifical Intelligence, used in over 1400 schools in over 120 countries."

 The manner in which [Peter Norvig](https://norvig.com/) and [Stuart Russell](http://people.eecs.berkeley.edu/~russell/) have chosen to frame Artificial Intelligence over the course of their editions has had great influence on how AI has evolved.
-Which chapters they included, removed, expanded, shrank; which theories they championed or ignored; has had a profound effect on the conversation and ultimately our understanding around what Artificial Intelligence can and should be.
+The chapters they included, removed, expanded, shrank; the theories they championed or ignored; has had a profound effect on the conversation and ultimately our understanding of what Artificial Intelligence can and should be.

 The first edition of *Artifical Intelligence: A Modern Approach* (commonly referred to as *AIMA*) defined AI as a field that: